godappslab/internal-distribution-token/README.md

-# Implementation of "Internal Circulation Token"
+# Implementation of "Internal Distribution Token"
 Internal Distribution Token
 *It is under development.*